-What's more, because "good" bacteria plays a crucial role in fending off infection and keeping people of all ages healthy, even adults' immune function suffers from excessive hygiene.
+What's more, because "good" bacteria plays a crucial role in fending off infection and keeping people of all ages healthy, even adults' immune function can be affected by excessive hygiene.

 "Over-cleaning will destroy the good bacteria as well as the bad," Dr. Mahdavinia says.